thaven/DIPs/Drafts/1NNN-HTV.md

 ## Rationale

-Some architectures, notably x86-64, allow mixed use of pointer sizes.
+On 64-bit architectures it is still possible to use 32-bit pointers if the OS is capable of providing a suitable memory layout.
+Usage of 32-bit pointers may reduce memory usage significantly, depending on the workload.
+Some applications may benefit from using mostly 32-bit pointers, but still use 64-bit pointers to address data caches placed high in memory.

 Currently D does not have any way to specify pointer size, but instead it is fixed at the default pointer size of the compilation target system.
+The intent of this DIP is to provide D programmers with opt-in control over pointer size.

 ## Description

 D grammar is modified as follows: Two additional alternatives are added to the _`TypeCtor`_ production: __`__ptr32`__ and __`__ptr64`__.

+A version identifier `D_MixedPointers` is added to indicate whether the compiler is able to generate code using non-native pointer size for the compilation target.

 ### Formal definition of semantics